pupilfirst/pupilfirst/README.md

     COVERAGE=true rspec

-This will generate a __simplecov__ HTML coverage report within `/coverage`
+This will generate coverage report as HTML within the `/coverage` directory.

 ## Services

-Background jobs are written as Rails ActiveJob-s, and deferred using [delayed_job](https://github.com/collectiveidea/delayed_job) in the production environment.
+Background jobs are written using [Rails ActiveJob](https://guides.rubyonrails.org/active_job_basics.html), and deferred using [delayed_job](https://github.com/collectiveidea/delayed_job) in the production environment.

 By default, the development and test environment run jobs in-line with a request.
 If you've manually configured the application to defer them instead, you can execute the jobs with: